UnionOfUKUnicyclists/unionofukunicyclists.github.io/disciplines.md

 {% include spotlights.html
 image='assets/images/muniexample.jpg'
 content='Mountain unicycling, or muni, takes place on off-road terrain.
-Muni riders move fast on unpredictable terrain, like mountain bikers, and can take on aggressive terrain.
+Muni riders move fast, like mountain bikers, on unpredictable and aggressive ground.
 Mountain unicycles are built to take all the abuse of a severe mountain trail.' title='Mountain unicycling'
 %}